 CurrencyFair is another cheap and easy way to arrange an international money transfer from your local bank to a Canadian bank.

-- CurrencyFair is offering the first transfer for free for Moving2Canada customers so you get to sample their service with zero transaction costs.
+- CurrencyFair is offering the first five transfers for free for Moving2Canada customers during May so you get to sample their service with zero transaction costs.

 - Their homepage has a live Canadian currency exchange calculator where you can find the latest rates.

 - CAD transfers into Canada’s major banks (see full list) no longer incur receiving bank charges.
-To avoid delays, compete transfers before 11:30AM (UK time) to ensure same-day transfers.
+To avoid delays, complete transfers before 11:30AM (UK time) to ensure same-day transfers.

 - For transferring money to Canada from other locations, there is a flat fee of $4 per transfer.